 The University of Redlands offers a variety of off-campus study opportunities for music majors, most notably at the famous Mozarteum, as part of the Salzburg Semester offerings (See more detailed information in the Off-Campus Study section of the Catalog).
-The IES Program in Vienna has also proved to be popular, but has a strict limit on the number of students that may attend from Redlands per semester.
+The IES Program in Vienna has also proved to be popular, but has a strict limit on the number of students that may attend Redlands per semester.
+The School of Music also has an exchange program with the Trinity Laban Conservatoire in London, England.
+Up to 2 students may have the opportunity to participate in this exchange program per year.
+Contact the Study Away office for more information.

 The decision to study away must be made early on in a student's course of study and with the assistance of their faculty advisor.
 Failure to carefully work out a course of study may result in the necessity of taking a ninth semester in order to graduate.
 In some cases, it might be impossible to construct an eight-semester program, particularly if the student is enrolled in the B.M. in Music Education.
 Indeed, the School of Music cannot guarantee an eight-semester course of study to anyone who elects to take part in an Off-Campus Study program.